 The literacy program in Loyola University Maryland's School of Education will recognize and celebrate the accomplishments of outstanding educators and their impact on their students, schools, and communities on Monday, Feb.
 26, 2018 from 6 - 7:30 p.m. in the Andrew White Student Center Fourth Floor Program Room.

-The keynote address is followed by a presentation of the 2017 Literacy Leader, Literacy Leader for Community Engagement Award, and Literacy Educator of the Year Awards.
+The keynote address is followed by a presentation of the 2018 Literacy Leader and Literacy Educator of the Year Awards.
 Doors open at 5:30 p.m.
 A pre-event reception will be from 5:30-6:00pm.

 Teacher leaders play a crucial role in our education system.
 They provide inspired and engaging instruction for their students, mentor and support other teachers, and assist principals in the overall school mission, all of which combine to lead to improvements in teaching and learning.
 The awards honor those who promote literacy, demonstrate innovation in practice, exhibit principled leadership within their school or communities, and model lifelong learning as members of the professional literacy community.